 The sak yant, also known as sak yan or yantra, is mystical tattoo of geometric, animal, or deity designs and blessings inked by a monk or an ajarn.
 They are traditionally meant to bestow different spells for protection to the recipient.

 There are over 75 different blessings relating to Buddhist and Dharmic cultures from all across Asia dating back 2,000 years.
 Though, the art of sak yant is now mainly practiced in Thailand.

 Sak yant popularity has exploded, but the meaning is often overlooked.

 Often you’ll see Thai people and monks covered head to toe in various blessings, each holding a specific power and rules to follow.
 And it’s a serious undertaking for them.

 And then there are foreigners.
-You’ll spot plenty backpackers donning these blessings, some who take it seriously and others who did it for the “gram”.
-Many of these blessings are actually done in tattoo shops offering the sak yant, but don’t hold the magic that the monk or ajarn blesses you with.
+You’ll spot plenty of backpackers donning these blessings, some who take it seriously and others who did it for the “gram”.
+Many of these blessings are actually done in tattoo shops offering the sak yant, but they don’t hold the magic that the monk or Ajarn blesses you with.